The only kind of Marshallese horizon you will ever see.

 The minister of the Assembly of God church.

 Embarking on a fishing trip.
 I don't think I need to specify which one is me.
-Palemoron in Marshallese means "favorite of the chief"; I took this as a good sign.
+Palemoron in Marshallese means "favorite of the chief."
+I found this encouraging.

 Teaching 4th grade English.